-- Windows Start menu, under Programs > Genesys Solutions > Framework. - Windows Add or Remove Programs window, as a Genesys server. - Windows Services list, as a Genesys service, with Automatic startup type.

-2. Configure Configuration Server.
+- Windows Start menu, under Programs > Genesys Solutions > Framework. - Windows Add or Remove Programs window, as a Genesys server. - Windows Services list, as a Genesys service, with Automatic startup type. - Configure Configuration Server.
 If you manually installed Configuration Server on Windows, it was configured automatically during the installation process; you can skip this step.
-If you manually installed Configuration Server on UNIX and chose not to configure it during the installation process, you must configure it now. [+] Show steps relevant chapters in the Framework Configuration Options Reference Manual for option descriptions and values.
-Refer also to Configuration Server Configuration File for a description of the configuration file.
+If you manually installed Configuration Server on UNIX and chose not to configure it during the installation process, you must configure it now.